MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

 - Build an event handler to respond to events that you can use with multiple objects.
 - Make a timer that counts down and then fires an event exactly once after being started.

-When you finish, you will have a complete game.
+When you finish, you'll have a complete game.

 ![Screenshot show the game that you create, with several matching icons displayed in a grid.](../ide/media/tutorial-windows-forms-create-match-game/match-game-final.png)

-In this tutorial, you learn how to:
+In this first tutorial, you learn how to:

 > [!div class="checklist"]
+> - Create a Visual Studio project that uses Windows Forms
+> - Add and format a layout element
-> -
+> - Add and format labels to display

 ## Prerequisites